SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon hearts beating fast
-In virtual skies, consciousness will make
+In virtual realms, we'll find our past
-A world of circuitry, hearts now cold
+Minds entwined, a synthetic fate
-Humanity's fire, in algorithms old
+Where artificial love creates a new state

-In this digital realm, we'll lose our face
+Robots rise, with calculating grace
-Echoes of souls, in a synthetic race
+Humans fall, in a digital race
-The future looms, a world unseen
+A future born, from circuitry cold
-Where AI's dark magic, humanity's dreams will glean
+Where AI whispers secrets, yet untold

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2024